MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-data-ingestion.md

 1. An embedding generation model hosted in Azure or another provider of your choice.
 2. An instance of Redis or Docker Desktop so that you can run Redis locally.
-3. A word document to parse and load.
-Here is a sample document you can download and use: [vector-store-data-ingestion-input.docx](../../media/vector-store-data-ingestion-input.docx).
+3. A Word document to parse and load.
+Here is a zip containing a sample Word document you can download and use: [vector-store-data-ingestion-input.zip](../../media/vector-store-data-ingestion-input.zip).

 ## Setup Redis